 This often resembles myxedema with swelling over the face and limbs.
 There is usually intense itching and bronchospasm.

 In filariasis, edema occurs due to destruction of the lymphatic filter action of the lymph glands with consequent blocking and dilation of the lymph vessels.
-Subsequently there is transudation of lymph, rich in proteins, into the tissues.
+Subsequently, there is transudation of lymph, rich in proteins, into the tissues.
 Later connective tissues proliferate leading to elephantiasis.
 This is characterized by unilateral non-pitting edema with rough skin.
-There may be history of fever with rigors especially at night and initially pitting edema.
-Blood smear may show microfilaria.
+There may be a history of fever with rigors especially at night and initially pitting edema.
+Peripheral blood smear may show microfilaria.

 This is characterized by unilateral painful pitting edema.